Skip to content

 After spending an hour or more on a job application, candidates want to know their efforts and time are valued.
 You can do that by personalizing your communication to unsuccessful applicants.
 At a minimum, include their name and the job title they applied for.
 And the further down the hiring process they get, the more personalized the letter.

-An example of an impersonal rejection letter | Source
+An example of an impersonal rejection letter… | Source

 8. Thank the candidate

-At the very beginning, make sure to thank the applicant for applying at your company.
+At the very beginning, make sure to thank the applicant for applying to your company.
 After all, they’re spending their valuable time and energy applying for your job opening and trying to make a good impression in an interview.

 If that didn’t answer all your niggling questions about how to write a rejection email, we should have it covered in this Q&A.